karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 }
 ```

 What we see here is that the type `Player_State` can hold one of its three variants.
 You can use the `switch &v in state` syntax to switch on which variant the union currently has.
-From within each such switch-case you can use the data of the variant.
+From within each such switch-case you can access the data of the current variant using `v`.

 The `Player_State` type will only take as much memory as the biggest variant.